ayush1120/chello/README.md

-# Challo - Google ADK Agent
+# Chalo - Google ADK Agent

-"Challo" (Let's Go!) is a demo agent Application using the Google Agent Development Kit.
+"Chalo" (Let's Go!) is a demo agent Application using the Google Agent Development Kit.

 ## Quick Start